tgplay/plastbras/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.8.1.3 =
+- Changed: The Uncanny Automator logo is updated.
+- Fixed: Debug information (controlled by a constant) is now properly escaped before being displayed on a page.
+- Fixed: Turnstile Captcha verification message overlapped the captcha when the captcha type was changed from Invisible to Managed.
+- Fixed: Fatal error with AMP plugin.

 = 1.8.1.2 =
 - Fixed: Checkboxes were shifting when the limit choices rule was triggered.